-So, I’m especially happy to be here in Puerto Vallarta, home to the main parish Church of Our Lady of Guadalupe, the iconic symbol that dominates the city’s skyline during our Lady of Guadalupe Day.
-There have already been processions, pilgrims, fireworks and of course food.
-And many, many likenesses of the Virgin on religious objects and souvenirs.
+Puerto Vallarta is home to the main parish Church of Our Lady of Guadalupe, the iconic symbol that dominates the city’s skyline during our Lady of Guadalupe Feast Day.